 - Ringing or buzzing in the ears (tinnitus)

-How is noise-induced hearing loss diagnosed?
+How is noise-induced hearing loss diagnosed in a child?

 Your child’s healthcare provider will ask question about your child’s hearing.
 He

 or she will examine your child, paying close attention to the ears.
 Your child may